The security of your documents and data is at the core of everything we do.

 To further reduce the risk of unauthorized access to data, FileInvite employs multi-factor authentication for all access to systems with highly classified data, including our production environment, which houses our customer data.
 Where possible and appropriate, FileInvite uses private keys for authentication, in addition to the previously mentioned multi-factor authentication on a separate device.

-FileInvite monitors servers, workstations and endpoints to retain and analyse a comprehensive view of the security state of its corporate and production infrastructure.
-Administrative access, use of privileged commands, and system calls on servers in our production network are logged and retained.
+FileInvite monitors servers, workstations, and endpoints to retain and analyse a comprehensive view of the security state of its corporate and production infrastructure.
+Administrative access, use of privileged commands, and system call on servers in our production network are logged and retained.
 Analysis of logs is automated to the extent practical to detect potential issues and alert responsible personnel.

 FileInvite utilizes services deployed by its hosting provider to distribute production operations across multiple separate physical locations and availability zones.
 Enterprise customers optionally may select a specific geographic data region where their data is stored from the available server locations.

 FileInvite has thorough and externally audited plans for both Business Continuity and Disaster Recovery processes.
 Our BCDR plan includes full support for disaster management and full backup and recovery procedure to ensure a minimum of disruption and continued service in the event of a full system failure event.
 BCDR plans are tested at least 6 monthly to ensure RTO and RPO times are achieved at a minimum.